MGSimard/vertexblog/README.md

 - [x] Set up blog & post search filtering
 - [x] Now make it look good and responsive
 - [x] Analytics (Posthog?) - No, Plausible.
 Not proxying either, if you block you block.
+- [ ] Honestly might go for Posthog, Plausible only has 30D free trial.
-- [ ] Sentry mayhaps?
+- [x] Sentry mayhaps?
 - [ ] position fixed bottom stuff has been broken on firefox mobile for years, look into it because that breaks taskbar when zoom + drag
-- [x] Some form of pagination for blogs and maybe posts, dragging performance sucks once there are a lot of files in the div - (Settled on virtualization from scratch)
+- [ ] Make decent 404 page
 - [ ] Metadata, especially important for blog links